devedmonton/DES-Website/.github/CONTRIBUTING.md

     -   Normally you would just be able to assign an issue to yourself but the permissions for this repo are weird.
     -   You might have to DM Mandy Meindersma on the DES slack and she can assign you to the issue you want
 -   Make the coding changes required for that issue
+    -   You will probably want to instal prettier on whatever editor you are using to save you a lot of headaches later.
 -   Make sure to run the linter!!! (instructions in the `README.md`)
 -   Make a pull request and fill out the portions of the template
 -   Moderators will be notified that you made your pr.
 You won't be able to add reviewers but we will see it and get to it!
 I promise